University of Pennsylvania, B.A.

 Bourne graduated from the University of Pennsylvania in 1964.
 He served as Editor of the Daily Pennsylvanian and was elected one of the four honor-men of the senior class.
 He also was a staff reporter on the City Desk of the Newark Evening News, Newark, New Jersey in 1963-64.
 Bourne then attended the University of Pennsylvania Law School, graduating in 1967.
-In his senior year there, he was a winner of the Keedy Moot Court Competition.
+In his senior year, he was a winner of the Keedy Moot Court Competition.

 After passing the Pennsylvania Bar exam, Bourne reported to military basic training, as a recruit into the Pennsylvania Army National Guard.
 He then served as Motor Sergeant for Troop A, 1st Squadron, 223d Cavalry in Philadelphia.
 He completed his military service in 1973.

 In the fall of 1967, when Bourne returned from basic training, Spencer Ervin and Mercer Tate had just started their law partnership; Bourne was hired.
-The 3 men practiced together for 25 years.
+The three men practiced together for 25 years.
 Spencer Ervin was Bourne’s long-time mentor, especially in matters of legal ethics.
-Others joined the partnership, and it continued under the name Gratz, Tate, Spiegel, Ervin and Ruthrauff.
+Others joined the partnership and it continued under the name Gratz, Tate, Spiegel, Ervin & Ruthrauff.
 Robert J. Spiegel became Bourne’s teacher in the preparation and trial of complicated disputes.
 The firm was dedicated to the proposition that a firm of relatively few highly capable lawyers could provide clients with superb representation in a cost-effective manner.

 Bourne has continued to practice in Philadelphia, successfully trying bench and jury trials in Philadelphia and throughout the Commonwealth of Pennsylvania.
 Many of the cases he has tried involved the defense of product liability claims.
-He has defended industrial, commercial and consumer products, including trucks, automobiles, cosmetics, hair care products, forklifts, and electrical equipment.
-He has also litigated a wide range of commercial disputes, antitrust claims, personal injury claims, and criminal matters.
+He has defended industrial, commercial and consumer products, including trucks, automobiles, cosmetics, hair care products, forklifts and electrical equipment.
+He has also litigated a wide range of commercial disputes, antitrust claims, personal injury claims and criminal matters.

 Bourne served as Chair of the Philadelphia Bar Association Committee on Professional Guidance, which provides confidential ethics advice to lawyers.
 He has served continuously on that committee for 40 years.
 He is also a member of the Pennsylvania Bar Association Ethics Committee, which provides confidential ethics advice for attorneys throughout the Commonwealth of Pennsylvania.
 He currently serves as co-chair of the Professional Responsibility Committee for the Philadelphia Bar Association.

 In his private ethics practice, he advises individual attorneys, law firms and corporate entities.
 He serves as ethics counsel for Bennett, Bricklin & Saltzburg LLC.
 He has litigated ethics disputes in the Eastern and Middle Districts of Pennsylvania and the Philadelphia Commerce Courts.
 He has served as an expert witness on ethics issues.
-He is a member of the American Bar Association Center for Professional Responsibility, and the Association of Professional Responsibility Lawyers.
+He is a member of the American Bar Association Center for Professional Responsibility and the Association of Professional Responsibility Lawyers.

 Bourne speaks on ethics issues, at CLE programs of The Pennsylvania Bar Association, Philadelphia Bar Association, Pennsylvania Association of Defense Counsel, Pennsylvania Bar Institute as well as the firm.